 Another reason Costco charges a membership fee is to keep out the thieves.
 Members don’t steal stuff.

-The final major reason for Costco membership fees is just to add another income stream.
+The final major reason for Costco membership fees is just to add to the company’s revenue.
 Some people keep their membership active even if they have stopped visiting the store regularly.
 After my grandma passed, we found out she was still a Sam’s Club member — despite the fact that she hadn’t even driven a car in half a decade.

 This is true of all subscription models.
 People get into a habit of paying and that brings in additional revenue.
 Habits are hard to break.